Traveling to the Philippines? Voltage, Plug Adapters, and Charging Your iPhone Explained

 Australia 230V Type I Yes (plug adapter required)

-Philippines 220V Type A / B / C N/A
+Philippines 220V Type A / B (Type C may appear in some places) N/A

 Small Appliances Beyond Phones and Laptops

-However, items like flat irons and curling wands are rarely provided.
-If yours doesn't support 220V, your only alternative is to bring a voltage converter—but we generally don’t recommend that.
-They’re bulky, sometimes unreliable, and introduce a lot of uncertainty.
-Therefore, Think twice before packing one.
+However, items such as flat irons and curling wands are rarely provided.
+If yours doesn’t support 220V, the only workaround is using a voltage converter—but we generally don’t recommend it.
+Converters are bulky, sometimes unreliable, and introduce unnecessary uncertainty.
+In most cases, they’re simply not worth packing.

 Final Tips for Using Electronics in the Philippines